ansible/molecule/doc/source/verifier.rst

         ├── spec_helper.rb
         └── default_spec.rb

-When using serverspec, it's possible to target tests at the following levels: all instances, specific groups, specific instances.
+When using Serverspec, it's possible to target tests at the following levels: all instances, specific groups, specific instances.

 All files matching the pattern ``spec/*_spec.rb`` will be run against every